bsayli/spring-boot-openapi-generics-clients/customer-service/README.md

 ## 🎯 Purpose

 `customer-service` provides a **minimal yet production-grade backend** exposing CRUD endpoints for customers.
-Its primary role is to act as the **OpenAPI producer** that defines the canonical contract consumed by the generated client module.
+It acts as the **OpenAPI producer** that defines the canonical contract consumed by the generated client module.

 **Key responsibilities:**

 * Publishes OpenAPI spec (`/v3/api-docs.yaml`) enriched with **vendor extensions** for generics and nested wrappers.
 * Feeds the [`customer-service-client`](../customer-service-client/README.md) module for type-safe, boilerplate-free client generation.
 * Demonstrates **automatic schema registration** and **generic wrapper introspection** via custom Springdoc extensions.

 This module serves as the **server-side anchor**: the reference point for generics-aware OpenAPI code generation.